pip-services/pip-services-docs/content/en/dart/commons/refer/referencer.md

 - **component**: List - list of components to set the references to.

 #### setReferencesForOne
-Sets references to specific component.
+Sets references to a specific component.

 To set references, components must implement the [IReferenceable](../ireferenceable) interface.
 If they don't, the call to this method has no effect.